fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

 ## Lab Assistant

 ## Announcement
 Hey, guys.
-You can find the course website here:&nbsp;https://fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus;the class notes here:https://fangtian-zhong.github.io/teaching/csci112-fall-2024/lectures/tools.
-Please remember to submit your Classwork 2 on the Linux server before tomorrow at 6am.
-Additionally, you can run the autograder to check if you’ve earned full credit. <span style="color: red;">Course server: csci112vm.cs.montana.edu</span>
+You can find the linux commands here:https://fangtian-zhong.github.io/teaching/csci112-fall-2024/lectures/tools.
+Please remember to submit your Classwork 3 on the Linux server before tomorrow at 6am.
+Additionally, you can run the autograder to check if you’ve earned full credit. <span style="color: red;">Course server: csci112vm.cs.montana.edu</span>.
+If you want to use the codes in the class, please download here: [codes in class](./lectures/add.c)

 ## Course schedule